timdouglas/petlab/README.md

     - You may add/change/modify any files in the project
     - You may use Google or any other references for angular/bootstrap syntax
 6. Describe how you can build a better "Product" for this coding task in SOLUTION.md and include your estimates
-7. Create a pull request to origin repository when you are satisfied with your solution (https://help.github.com/articles/about-pull-requests/)
+7. When you are satisfied with your solution please submit a link to your own forked repo.

 # Other Notes